 Implementation and Standards Committee

 The WPFC recognizes two sets of standards for prescribed fire implementation.
-The National Wildfire Coordinating Group (NWCG) is considered the national authority in wildfire standards and implementation and their standards are accepted as best precatice by the WPFC.
+The National Wildfire Coordinating Group (NWCG) is considered the national authority in wildfire standards and implementation, and their standards are accepted as best practice by the WPFC.
 The Implementation and Standards Committee has also developed several documents important for the consistency of fire training and application specific to Wisconsin.
-The WPFC is committed to continually improve best practices for the training and application of prescribed burning in Wisconsin through academic inquiry and incorporation of lessons learned from skilled, professional practitioners.
+These documents are intended to meet the need for an alternative to the NWCG standards, which are impractical for, or unavailable to, many prescribed fire practitioners in Wisconsin.
+These documents are not intended to supplant or preempt the NWCG qualification standards, but to provide a parallel track for those for whom it is appropriate.
+The WPFC is committed to continually improve best practices for the implementation and standards of prescribed burning in Wisconsin through academic inquiry and incorporation of lessons learned from skilled, professional practitioners from a variety of backgrounds.

 Wisconsin Prescribed Fire Council Standards